RakhithJK/hackerschoice-kb-wiki/Web-Console.md

 * Access URL: <https://speedlight.io/my>
 * URL that contains the secret code: <https://widget.userpowered.io/init?uuid=[REDACTED]>

-Honestly, this one was pretty easy to find but many ones will be in the `Fetch/XHR` sub tab and dynamic websites uses it a lot so finding good stuffs means analyzing a lot of requests... but you can find cool things when you get lucky.
+Honestly, this one was pretty easy to find but many ones will be in the `Fetch/XHR` sub tab and dynamic websites uses it a lot so finding good stuffs means analysing a lot of requests... but you can find cool things when you get lucky.
 I'll show you later so keep reading :wink:

 ### Application